For bloggers, journalists, and passionate travelers who wants to have an in depth look at Peruvian Culture.

-Your goal while volunteering is to collect information about Peruvian culture in order to present new content for our blog, Perupedia, and the Volunteer Planet website.
+Your goal while volunteering is to collect information about Peruvian culture in order to present new content for our blog.
+We also wish to bring awareness to our humanitarian program and raise funds for aid within the country.
 As a volunteer, it will be your job to update these mediums with subjects that peak your interest.
 You will have the flexibility to explore topics that engage you whether it be food, dance, art, music, travel, sports, politics, or history.
 This volunteer program is truly a young writer's dream and the perfect opportunity for bloggers and social activists to polish their skills.

 Around 1 PM: lunch

-It's important for us to hear about your experiences in Peru, so we give you a full day, once a week, to write a blog about your time in the country.
+It's important for us to hear about your experiences in Peru, so we welcome our volunteers to write blogs about their time in the country.
 These blogs will be posted on our website.
 To keep the blog fresh we have each volunteer post on a different day.
 Blog posts can be about traveling in Peru, current events, food, music, anything really as long as it has to do with Peru.

 - Personal laptop,